 10 April, 8am: Ningbo Elite Super Spartan Race.

 I arrived at the location of the race at around 7 am, it was a sunny and warm day.
 However, it rained a lot on the days before and the organizers warned us that we could happen into “some” mug along the path.
 It was only during the race that we realized that “some” mud was meaning literally run in a swamp.
-Sometimes the mud was so deep that it was almost impossible to run, it was even hard to walk and easy to lose shoes with the mud arriving over our knees.
-I led the race for a few km but I felt my legs too tired because of the mug and my shoes that were not very comfortable.
+Sometimes the mud was so deep that it was almost impossible to run, it was even hard to walk, and easy to lose shoes with the mud arriving over our knees.
+I led the race for a few km but I felt my legs were too tired because of the mug and my shoes were not very comfortable.
 The two obstacles that I failed were the Hercules Hoist and, as always, the Spear Throw.
 Actually, I failed the first one after having raised the weight but accidentally let it fall down too quickly, thus getting the penalty.
 Near the finish line of the race, I enjoyed the new obstacle, Fire Jump, and finished my race 7th among the Elite athletes with a time of 1h:16′:23″.
 It was really a pity since only the top-5 got the prize.

 10 April, 10am: Ningbo Open Sprint Spartan Race.

 After the Elite race, I had a good idea to run the same race again to support the team.
 It was also a good chance to train the obstacles that are easier to miss such as the Spear Throw and Twister.
-We also enjoyed a swim in the mud, a jump on the fire and took the traditional picture after the race showing our new Spartan Super medal which symbolizes that this challenge was also done.
+We also enjoyed a swim in the mud, a jump on the fire, and took the traditional picture after the race showing our new Spartan Super medal which symbolizes that this challenge was also done.

 10 April 16pm: the last (biggest) obstacle

 In the morning we basically spent 3 hours running, rolling, and swimming in the mud.
 Can you guess what was the biggest challenge after that?
-Having a shower and wash our clothes.
+Have a shower and wash our clothes.
 No matter we wore a white or black t-shirt, no matter the color of our pants and shoes.
 All our clothes turned into something indescribable.
 We could barely recognize that those things totally covered by the mud were our clothes.
 Only after a lot of pain, we managed to get a shower, resemble to be humans again and finally go to sleep ready to fly back to Beijing on the next day.